pivotal/docs-tap/getting-started/about-supply-chains.md

 ## <a id="OOTB-testing"></a>2: **OOTB Testing**

-The **OOTB Testing** supply chain runs a Tekton pipeline within the supply chain.
+**OOTB Testing** supply chain runs a Tekton pipeline within the supply chain.

 ![Diagram depicting the Source-and-Test-to-URL chain: Watch Repo (Flux) to Test Code (Tekton) to Build Image (TBS) to Apply Conventions to Deploy to Cluster (CNR).](../images/source-and-test-to-url-chain-new.png)